-- Describing how local and state governments are funded - Compare duties and functions of members of the legislative, executive, and judicial branches of Alabama's local and state governments and of the national government. - Locating political and geographic districts of the legislative, executive, and judicial branches of Alabama's local and state governments and of the national government - Describing the organization and jurisdiction of courts at the local, state, and national levels within the judicial system of the United States. - Explaining concepts of separation of powers and checks and balances among the three branches of state and national governments
+- 5. Compare duties and functions of members of the legislative, executive, and judicial branches of Alabama's local and state governments and of the national government. - Locating political and geographic districts of the legislative, executive, and judicial branches of Alabama's local and state governments and of the national government - Describing the organization and jurisdiction of courts at the local, state, and national levels within the judicial system of the United States. - Explaining concepts of separation of powers and checks and balances among the three branches of state and national governments